 Is the Knork for left and right handed users?
 Yes, the finger platform and rounded, thinned tines flank both sides of the utensil.

 What is the difference in finishes? glossy - shiny mirrored finish, matte - a satin brushed finish, duo - a two tone finish with a frosted handle and glossy head

 What is the difference between 18/10 and 18/0?

 Knork Flatware is dishwasher safe.

 In order to be called stainless steel, a steel alloy must contain at least 11.5% chromium.
-All of our flatware is made using a minimum of 18% chromium.
+Aside from the knife blades, which contain more carbon and less chromium to ensure blades are sharp and stay that way, all of our flatware is made using 18% chromium.
 Some of our flatware, labeled as 18/10, contains nickel in addition to the chromium, which adds to the steel's resistance to corrosion as well as its luster.
 Because of a recent world shortage of nickel, which consequently doubled its price, we have consulted with independent metallurgists to assess the alternatives to using nickel.
 We learned that 18/10 stainless steel has a resistance to corrosion that far exceeds what is required for normal domestic use.
 Our 18 chrome stainless steel, properly processed, still meets our high standards for quality and passes all standard corrosion tests.

 Stainless steel can last a lifetime with proper care.
 Avoid soaking for prolonged periods, damp storage conditions, abrasive cleaners and steel wool.
 Use a non lemon scented detergent and dry after washing.
 Stains and spots can be removed with a soap cloth or stainless steel cleaner.